Stacking the ReaderT WriterT Monad Transformer Stack in Haskell

 When we see a ReaderT r m a we can mentally substitute it with a function of the type:

-r -> m a
+-> m a r

-And when we see a function of the type r -> m a we can mentally substitute it with:
+And when we see a function of the type r -> m a

 ReaderT r m a